A dynamical approach to spanning and surplus edges of random graphs: Monotone forest representation and surplus edges

-Let us first define a partial order $\succeq$ on the set of vertices carried by an ornamented excursion.
-The leading vertex of the ornamented excursion is the greatest element in the partial order (it is the last element to be visited).
-In addition, we say that ${\pi_i} \succeq {\pi_j}$, with $i \le j$, if $i = j$ or if the gray or blue baseline produced by \ref{ornamented_2} and associated to $\pi_i$ (if exists) reaches/intersects the hypotenuse line described by \ref{ornamented_3} associated to $\pi_j$.
-The assumption of the first vertex in the excursion being the greatest element is compatible with the fact that the corresponding blue baseline (defined in \ref{ornamented_1}) reaches/intersects any other hypotenuse line, associated to any other vertex carried by the excursion.
+The leading vertex $\pi_1$ is the greatest element (in symbols, $\pi_1 \succeq \pi_j$, $\forall j$) (it is the last element to be visited).
+In addition, we say that ${\pi_i} \succeq {\pi_j}$, with $i \le j$, if $i = j$ or if the gray or blue baseline associated to $\pi_i$ (provided it exists, see \ref{ornamented_2}) reaches the hypotenuse line associated to $\pi_j$ (as defined in \ref{ornamented_3}).
+This is equivalent to the property that $\pi_j$ was carried by an excursion lead by $\pi_i$ at some earlier time $q'<q$.
 Note also that \ref{ornamented_visual2} ensures the transitivity property of the partial order $\succeq$.
-Even more, if ${\pi_i} \succeq {\pi_j}$, with $i < j$, then ${\pi_i} \succeq {\pi_k}$, for every $k$ such that $i \le k \le j$.
-Let us recall that the \textit{Hasse diagram} associated to the partial order $\succeq$ is the directed graph with edges $\pi_i \leftarrow \pi_j$ whenever $\pi_i \succeq \pi_j$ and there is no other $\pi_k$ such that $\pi_i \succeq \pi_k \succeq \pi_j$, i.e. if $\pi_i$ \textit{covers} $\pi_j$.
+Even more is true in view of \ref{ornamented_visual2}, if ${\pi_i} \succeq {\pi_j}$, with $i < j$, then ${\pi_i} \succeq {\pi_k}$, for every $k$ such that $i \le k \le j$.

+Let us recall that the \textit{Hasse diagram} associated to the partial order $\succeq$ is the directed graph with edges $\pi_i \leftarrow \pi_j$ whenever $\pi_i \succeq \pi_j$ and there is no other $\pi_k$ such that $\pi_i \succeq \pi_k \succeq \pi_j$ (in this case it is said that $\pi_i$ \textit{covers} $\pi_j$ in the logic literature language).
 The {Hasse diagram} associated to $\succeq$ is consequently a rooted tree whose root is the first element in the excursion, i.e.\ the greatest element according to $\succeq$.
 The trees given by the solid arrows in Figure \ref{fig:single_excursion_diagram} are the Hasse diagrams associated to the partial order $\succeq$ obtained from the excursions in Figure \ref{fig:single_excursion}.